chromium/chromium/docs/android_isolated_splits.md

 ### Conflicting ClassLoaders

-Missing synchronization can cause the parent ClassLoader of split contexts to be different from the Application's ClassLoader.
+Tracked by [b/172602571], sometimes a split's parent ClassLoader is different from the Application's ClassLoader.
 This manifests as odd-looking `ClassCastExceptions` where `"TypeA cannot be cast to TypeA"` (since the two `TypeAs` are from different ClassLoaders).